 A moment of self-compassion can change your entire day.
 A string of such moments can change the course of your life.

 Being compassionate means showing sympathy and concern for others.
 Being compassionate towards others is our duty.
 But, being compassionate towards ourselves is our responsibility to ourselves.
+It’s one of the most important ways of how to stay emotionally healthy.

 Aren’t we, too, going through a storm, and taking all the shit that life throws at us?
 So, don’t we too need some compassion from ourselves?
 It’s we who know what we go through, right?